esanchezgomez/network-challenge/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This GitHub Repository contains all the necessary Terraform code to create the following AWS resources:
+This GitHub Repository contains all the necessary Terraform code to create the following AWS resources in the eu-west-3 region:
 * A VPC
 * A public subnet within that VPC
 * An internet gateway